-4.2 The issues identified around not having any FWRA and then a noncompliant FWRA, a lack of P&Ps and thereafter PCPs, non-compliant CMRAs as well as not carrying out source of funds checks on two of six files, are serious AML failings, and the conduct had the potential to cause significant harm.
-The firm undertakes almost two thirds of its work in scope of the MLRs 2017, by way of conveyancing.
+4.2 The issues identified around not having a FWRA, no P&Ps or PCPs and thereafter non-compliant PCPs, no risk-sensitive CDD measures, not carrying out CMRAs, issues with ID&V on three matters and failing to carry out source of funds checks on five matters are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+The firm undertakes the majority of its work in scope of the regulations, with over two thirds in the field of conveyancing.
 This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.

-4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017, which the firm failed to do.
+4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017 (and previously the MLRs 2007), which the firm failed to do.